Horrifying Resort Medical Scam Alive and Well in Mazatlán

 Four people from the hospital came in to present me with my bill the morning of my discharge.
 Armed with the information gathered by my friend, I was able to reduce it substantially.
 I admit that I buckled and paid twice, rather than three times, the normal fee.
 It was a fraction of what the same surgery would cost in the U.S, but in the U.S., my insurance would have covered it.

-Trusting my doctor and the surgery being so common, and being in pain, I didn't have many questions, nor was anything really explained to me.
+Trusting my doctor and the surgery being so common, and being in pain, I didn't have many questions, nor was anything really explained to me before the surgery after I checked in.
 Later I learned that doctors are required by international law to explain the procedure and possible outcomes in your language.
 While it's not unusual for the rule to be ignored, know that you can insist.

 None of this was the scary part.

-I had no illusions about having any recourse to disputing the bill I'd signed off on once I left the hospital.
+I had no illusions about having any recourse to disputing the bill I'd signed off on after I left the hospital.
 Banks can doing nothing for you.

 However, attorneys are inexpensive in Mexico.
 I thought it would be worth 600 pesos to have the medical records (which were of course in Spanish) examined.